OllieJones/index-wp-mysql-for-speed/readme.txt

 Note: avoid saving the --dryrun output statements to run later.
 The plugin generates them to match the current state of your tables.

-<h4>What's new in the latest version?</h4>

-Since the first release, our users have told us about several more opportunities to speed up their WooCommerce and core WordPress operations.
-We've added keys to the `meta` tables to help with searching for content, and to the `users` table to look people up by their display names.
-And, you can now upload saved Monitors so we can see your slowest queries.
-We'll use that information to improve future versions.
-Thanks, dear users!

-The plugin now handles WordPress version updates correctly: they don't change your high-performance keys.

-We have added the --dryrun switch to the WP-CLI interface for those who want to see the SQL statements we use.

 <h4>Why use this plugin?</h4>

 Three reasons (maybe four):